 Also part of the Safety Pack and operational above 40mph, Driver Attention Alert monitors the steering wheel angle and vehicle speed, combining this with information from the forward sensing camera to monitor the driver‘s condition.
 Should it recognise any noteworthy changes in driver behaviour, the system will recommend a break every two hours through the use of both visual and audible alerts.

-The 2018 model year CX-5 also sees the introduction of a 360 View Monitor to the Safety Pack, while Mazda Radar Cruise Control (MRCC) with Stop and Go function* is now standard across the whole range.
+The introduction of a 360 View Monitor to the Safety Pack in 2018 improved technology even further, while Mazda Radar Cruise Control (MRCC) with Stop and Go function* is now standard across the whole range.
 For added convenience when driving in stop-and-go traffic, the MRCC holds the vehicle in place even after the driver lifts their foot off the brake pedal, releasing the brakes only once the driver presses the accelerator pedal.

 MRCC measures the relative speed and distance of the vehicle ahead and automatically controls the engine and brakes to maintain the appropriate vehicle speed and optimum following distance.
 The updated system for the - CX-5 combines the radar of the previous system with the new forward sensing camera.
 This expands its minimum operating speed from 19mph down to 0mph, and enables the driver to activate the system at any speed ranging from stationary up to 124mph.